oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 * which indexes can be used
 * which indexes are used
 * how tables refer to each other
-* how many rows the oprimizer estimates to retrieve from each table
+* how many rows the optimizer estimates to retrieve from each table

 Type